Thank you. Well written. A good strategy for motivation that can be broadly applied

 In his book, Clear shows how what would happen if you were to become 1% better each day:

-Make a change > consistent application > keep improving > gain momentum > huge compounding result.
+Make a positive change > consistent application > keep improving > gain momentum > huge compounding result.

 In financial terms, imagine you start out like many people saving 0% of your income.
 Each week you find a way to reduce your spending by $10 per week.
 These savings are then invested or used to pay down debt.
 You steadily stack one improvement on top of the other.

-As you do this, you create new savings to add to your ongoing savings, and the money you’ve already saved starts compounding too, creating a beautiful snowball of wealth creation, which leads to ridiculous results like being able to type a blog and play with turtles in your 30s, rather than putting up with the inevitable shitty workplace politics and various brown-nosing nonsense for another 30 years.
+As you do this, you create new savings to add to your ongoing savings, and the money you’ve already saved starts compounding too, creating a beautiful snowball of wealth creation, leading to ridiculous results, like being able to type a blog and play with turtles in your 30s, rather than putting up with the inevitable shitty workplace politics and various brown-nosing nonsense for another 30 years.

 The below is an admittedly basic mixture of ideas – both one time actions and ongoing habits – that you can work with to get your financial snowball rolling.